gtedavid/matrix-multiply-exec-time/README.md

 #### Use / licencing not set
 Please feel free to use this program if you need it.
 If you use it in any project, hand-in lab, etc, please credit the work done by others and what I did, as I do my best to give credit to the work of others that help me.

+### Requirements
+For the time being, you need a graphical interface to use this program.
+The recommending OS and specs would be any device:
+- running under Windows 10/11 32/64bits with
+- sufficient memory usage (just in case, around 4 to 8 GB, more is ok),
+- a processor running on 2.30 GHz basis up to 4.50 GHz
+- any hardware, as long as there is space available.
+Please avoid entering big numbers for this program; 150 was the max tested with.
+Your computer may be impacted if you voluntarily input a higher number.

+### What does this code do ?
+This codes computes the execution time on a diagram for n iteration and until size n for each matrix.
+It will ask for the number of iterations you want to go for.

+Please avoid entering big numbers for this program; 150 was the max tested with.
+Your computer may be impacted if you voluntarily input a higher number.